 - Assume personal and professional responsibilities for all activities and actions.

 - Relate and apply knowledge learned in the academic setting to your assignment or project.

 Will my internship turn into a permanent position with the Department?

-Upon successful completion of the program, ADOR will encourage interns to apply for permanent positions with the Department, such as Revenue Examiner I, Tax Valuation Analyst I, and Accountant, near or upon graduation from college.
+Upon successful completion of the program, ADOR will encourage interns to apply for permanent positions with the Department, such as Revenue Examiner I, Tax Valuation Analyst I, Accountant, and Revenue Compliance Officer near or upon graduation from college.